Local Area Attractions Near Northampton / Springfield KOA Holiday

 Amazing Hauted House Attraction in Easthampton by dementedfx.com

 Words can not describe this BRAND NEW attraction.
 A haunted house for teens & adults.
 Only 15 minutes from the campground.
 Please visit http://www.dementedfx.com/ for more info

 123 Union St

 Easthampton, MA 01027

 Six Flags Amusement Park

 For thrilling rides and world-class entertainment, visit Six Flags New England in Agawam, MA!
 Home to ten world class coasters and family fun like Wiggles World, Thomas Town, and Looney Tunes Movie Town.
-Brave the twisted new world of Bizarro, a surreal coaster, the peculiar creature from Htrae where inhabitants believe in doing the opposite of Earthly things.
-Experience fog and fiery flame effects timed perfectly with heart-pumping audio for an unforgettable ride DISCOUNT ADMISSION TICKETS ARE SOLD AT THE CAMPGROUND, ADULTS ONLY $31 EACH.
+Brave the Superman, a surreal coaster, the peculiar creature from Htrae where inhabitants believe in doing the opposite of Earthly things.
+Experience fog and fiery flame effects timed perfectly with heart-pumping audio for an unforgettable ride.

 Basketball Hall of Fame